oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_calendar.rst

 The |IcReminder| **Reminder** icon in the upper-left corner appears when the event owner configured sending reminders about the event.

 From the calendar you can add, view a calendar event, respond to it, edit and delete it, start a hangout meeting, remove a context from a calendar event.

+You can also view, edit, and delete tasks.

 See the action descriptions: